lhallee/featureranker/README.md

 bioRxiv 2023.09.15.558027; doi: https://doi.org/10.1101/2023.09.15.558027_

 ## News
-* 7/21/2022: A preliminary version of this feature ranker leveraging lasso and random forests is published in BioRxiv for phylogenetic and organelle prediction.
-* 2/6/2023: The preliminary work makes its way into Nature Scientific Reports!
+* 1/3/2023: Version 1.0.2 is released with added clustering capabilities and better automatic plots.
+* 11/10/2023: Version 1.0.1 is published in PyPI under featureranker.
+* 11/9/2023: Version 1.0.0 of the package is published for testing on TestPyPI.
+* 11/8/2023: Various utility helpers and plot functions are added for ease of use.
+The proper l1 penalty constant is now found automatically.
+The automatic hyperparameter search also returns the best metrics found via the methodologies.
+* 11/7/2023: Recursive feature extraction is replaced with ANOVA F-scores due to its ability to rank based on modeled variance.
+* 10/15/2023: A separate classification and regression version are developed for more reliable results.
+Logistic regression (OvR) with an l1 penalty takes the place of lasso for classification.
 * 9/17/2023: The feature ranker is now a proper ensemble, with a custom soft voting scheme.
 XGboost, recursive feature elimination, and mutual information are also leveraged.
 The ensemble is used to unify the results of the previous papers in the cdsBERT paper.
-* 10/15/2023: A separate classification and regression version are developed for more reliable results.
-Logistic regression (OvR) with an l1 penalty takes the place of lasso for classification.
-* 11/7/2023: Recursive feature extraction is replaced with ANOVA F-scores due to its ability to rank based on modeled variance.
-* 11/8/2023: Various utility helpers and plot functions are added for ease of use.
-The proper l1 penalty constant is now found automatically.
-The automatic hyperparameter search also returns the best metrics found via the methodologies.
-* 11/9/2023: Version 1.0.0 of the package is published for testing on TestPyPI.
-* 11/10/2023: Version 1.0.1 is published in PyPI under featureranker.
+* 2/6/2023: The preliminary work makes its way into Nature Scientific Reports!
+* 7/21/2022: A preliminary version of this feature ranker leveraging lasso and random forests is published in BioRxiv for phylogenetic and organelle prediction.